Small Charcuterie Board

 Option 2: Charcuterie in a dish

-- Find the right sized baking dish, preferably one with a lid.
+- Find the right-sized baking dish, preferably one with a lid.

 - Assemble all the ingredients that can be refrigerated without getting soggy.
-Things like meat, cheese, fruit, even chocolate can go in there.
+Things like meat, cheese, fruit, and even chocolate can go in there.
 Then, save things like crackers and bread that would dry out in the fridge for when you arrive onsite.

-Elements of the perfect charcuterie board
+Elements of the Perfect Charcuterie Board

 There are so many options when it comes to the specific ingredients you use for a charcuterie board.
 Here are some ideas!